viviandotdev/ObsidianVault/30 Notes/Investing life energy into controllable aspects, such as personal interests and goals, is a smarter choice than pursuing a relationship, which is not entirely within your control..md

 status: #🟨
 tags::

-## Investing life energy into controllable aspects, such as personal interests and goals, is a smarter choice than pursuing a relationship, which is not entirely within your control.

 **Topic**
 <!-- What are you writing about from The Queue?
 This can be a quote, tweet, idea, thought, interest, or even a broad topic. -->